 THE SUPER “GENERAL” DENTAL PRACTICE

 Nothing stays the same.
 There are always game changers and evolving situations.
 This is true even in Dentistry.
 The problem is that most of us are not seeing it: We can’t see the forest for the trees, or we are just too close to the problem to properly assess the solutions.
-Somehow, we have become an industry in denial with a lack of concern or perception of the reality of our plight.
+Somehow we have become an industry in denial with a lack of concern and no perception of the reality of our plight.
 No longer can you take on the strategy of just hanging out a sign on any corner in town and expect to survive, much less thrive.

 In the early nineties we were introduced to “Cosmetic” dentistry along with more and more products and technology to “sell” to the consumer.
 We went from being the third most respected profession to the next to the last one: Just above a used car salesman.
 We made the mistake of wanting the dentistry more than the consumer did.
 We crossed the line and now we are losing our audience in the market place.
 When was the last time that every dummy on every corner did not claim to be a cosmetic, aesthetic, implant, sedation, TMJ, sleep, pain, comprehensive, smile stylist, dental spa specialist?
 The brand is so diluted that every Tom, Dick, and Harry from every “institute”, study club, and “academy” with its bogus pseudo specialist diploma is claiming some heaven sent, never before seen technique or service that will set the patient free.

-So, what do we do?
+So what do we do?
 How can we compete?
-What is “the” business model for the future of Dentistry?
+What is “the” business model for the future of dentistry?
 It’s not the 23 operatory, high stress, high staff turnover, corporate model.
-It’s not a spa/boutique practice with limited services for the high-end customer.
+It’s not a spa/boutique practice with limited services for the high end customer.
 It is not a specialty practice that depends on referrals from the general dentist who no longer refers to specialists.
 It’s the phenomena of the “Super General Practice”.
-Let me list just a few of the characteristics of this new model that is popping up around the country and thriving in any market.
+Let me list just a few of the characteristics of this new model that is popping up around the country and thriving in any market: